Shivkumar13/100-days-of-code/log.md

 ### Day 23: May 23, 2021 (Learned about unfurling a Slice)

-**Today's Progress**: Declared slixe and have  stored that slice in a variable first.
+**Today's Progress**: Declared slice and have  stored that slice in a variable first.
 Then passed in that variable to the function.
 So here we opened that slice in some way.a

 ****Thoughts:** We can do the same in case of string's slice also, will do more on it.

+### Day 24: May 28, 2021 (Methods in Golang)

+ **Today's Progress**: Learned about Methods in Golang.
+Made use of the receiver in the Functions while Attaching a function(speak()) to a Value of TYPE serviceAgent.
+I hadn't tried that before and was not knowing its actual use.

+ ****Thoughts:** I need to try different examples.
+I will try more exercises on this.